remarkjs/vscode-remark/readme.md

 ## When should I use this?

-If you wish to apply code quality checks on your markdown files, this extension is for you.
-This extension allows you to check and format markdown files right in your editor.
+You can use this extension if you want to check (lint) and format markdown files from within your editor.

-[`remark-cli`][remark-cli] can be used to ensure consitent formatting in CI. it’s recommended to use that in combination with this extension.
+To configure this extension, you define your preferred markdown style in a configuration file (`.remarkrc`, `.remarkrc.js`, etc. or in `package.json`).
+This file is picked up by `vscode-remark` and other tools (useful for contributors that don’t use VS Code).

+The configuration file is also used by [`remark-cli`][remark-cli], which is recommended to be used alongside `vscode-remark`, as an npm script and/or in CI, to enforce the markdown style.

 ## Use